paulmuenzner/harvard-university-final-project-python/README.md

 <!-- ROADMAP -->
 ## Roadmap

-No roadmap existing as this is a final project to pass this course provided by Harvard University.

-See the [open issues](https://github.com/paulmuenzner/harvard-university-final-project-python/issues) to report bugs or request fatures.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+This project, designed to fulfill the requirements of the Harvard University course, serves as the final assignment, and thus, no roadmap is available.

 <!-- LICENSE -->
 ## License

-Distributed under the GNU General Public License v2.0.
+Distributed under the MIT License.
 See [LICENSE](LICENSE.txt) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>